zitadel/zitadel/docs/docs/examples/login/flutter.md

 flutter run -d chrome --web-port=4444
 ```

-Our Android and IOS Application opens ZITADEL's login within a custom tab, on Web a new tab is opened.
+Our Android and iOS Application opens ZITADEL's login within a custom tab, on Web a new tab is opened.

 ### Result